core-wg/senml-spec/draft-ietf-core-senml.md

 are considered to have a value of zero.
 The Base Value and Value are added together to get the value of the measurement.

-Representing the statistical characteristics of measurements, such as accuracy, can be very complex.
-Future specification may add new fields to provide better information about the statistical properties of the measurement.

 ## Resolved Records